RyanMillerC/sno-bootstrap/README.md

 steps](https://docs.openshift.com/container-platform/4.10/installing/installing_sno/install-sno-installing-sno.html#generating-the-discovery-iso-manually_install-sno-installing-sno-with-the-assisted-installer)
 outlined in the OpenShift documentation.

+**This script was built for RHEL 8.
+I haven't tested other RHEL versions, other distros, or MacOS.**

 ## Generate ISO

 No prerequisites are required to run `create-iso.sh`.
 The script will download